thousandbrainsproject/tbp.monty/rfcs/0000_resampling_dynamic_adjustment.md

 #### The deletion parameter

 This will likely be a fixed threshold on the evidence slope.
-A fixed threshold would allow different objects to scale their hypothesis spaces independently, which is desirable effect.
+A fixed threshold would allow different objects to scale their hypothesis spaces independently, which is a desirable effect.
 That said, we could also consider more adaptive approaches.
-For example, the threshold could be adjusted dynamically to maintain a fixed number of top-performing hypotheses as a function of the object graph size (e.g., always keep the top 70 hypotheses for an object graph with 100 nodes.
+For example, the threshold could be adjusted dynamically to maintain a fixed number of top-performing hypotheses as a function of the object graph size (e.g., always keep the top 70 hypotheses for an object graph with 100 nodes).
 These adaptive alternatives are worth exploring, but the simplest fixed-threshold option is the my preferred starting point.

 #### The resampling parameter